learn-co-curriculum/dsc-decision-trees-with-sklearn-codealong/README.md

 One awesome feature of scikit-learn is the uniformity of its interfaces for every classifier -- no matter what classifier we're using, we can expect it to have the same important methods such as `.fit()` and `.predict()`.
 This means that this next part should feel familiar.

-We'll first create an instance of the classifier with any parameter values, and then we'll fit our data to the model using `.fit()`.
+We'll first create an instance of the classifier with any parameter values we have, and then we'll fit our data to the model using `.fit()`.

 ```python